 Convertible.
 If you are keeping track then yes that's at least one

-of every Camaro generation.
+of every Camaro generation except the latest.
 I have owned my 1967 Camaro since 1987.

 I've done everything to it from change the cam and heads to replace

 the heater core to change out the transmission and all more than once

 in the 30 plus years I've owned it.
 It has a 327 that has given me